sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.md

 Settings Commands:
-  label          Update the labels on a resource annotate       Mettre à jour les annotations d'une ressource completion     Output shell completion code for the specified shell (bash or zsh)
+  label          Update the labels on a resource annotate       Update the annotations on a resource completion     Output shell completion code for the specified shell (bash or zsh)

 Other Commands:
-  alpha          Commands for features in alpha api-resources  Print the supported API resources on the server api-versions   Print the supported API versions on the server, in the form of "group/version" config         Modifier des fichiers kubeconfig plugin         Runs a command-line plugin version        Print the client and server version information
+  alpha          Commands for features in alpha api-resources  Print the supported API resources on the server api-versions   Print the supported API versions on the server, in the form of "group/version" config         Modify kubeconfig files plugin         Runs a command-line plugin version        Print the client and server version information